-For ubrogepant, as shown in Figure ES3, approximately 10% of eligible patients could be treated in a given year without crossing the ICER budget impact threshold of \$819 million at ubrogepant's assumed placeholder price.
-Approximately 19% of eligible patients could be treated without crossing the budget impact threshold at the \$150,000 threshold price, increasing to approximately 55% at the price to reach \$100,000 per QALY.
-All eligible patients could be treated at the \$50,000 per QALY threshold price, with estimated potential budget impact of approximately 91% of the threshold.
+For ubrogepant, as shown in Figure ES3, approximately 16% of eligible patients could be treated in a given year without crossing the ICER budget impact threshold of \$819 million at ubrogepant's WAC.
+Approximately 19% of eligible patients could be treated without crossing the budget impact threshold at the \$150,000 threshold price, increasing to approximately 56% at the price to reach \$50,000 per QALY.
+Approximately 70% of eligible patients could be treated at the assumed net price.